The Pixel 4's new face unlock is probably more important than its camera. Here's why

 Either way, Google's opportunity to innovate on hardware by pairing Motion Sense gestures to the face unlock mechanism isn't just a long-overdue way for the brand to flex its technical muscle.
 And it isn't just a way for Pixel phones to race ahead.
 Because of Google's considerable resources and reach, its blueprint for face unlock on Android phones has the potential to push biometrics even further into the future.

-Discuss: Pixel 4 turns up the heat on other Android phones, and not because of the camera
+Discuss: Google's Pixel 4 turns up the heat on Android rivals, but not because of its camera

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.